Black Butte Lookout

 From Black Butte Ranch: head east on Hwy 20 to Sisters.
 Turn right on Elm Street toward Three Creeks Lake.
 Drive about seven miles and turn right (west) on Forest Road 1514.
 Drive five miles to Forest Road 1514-600 & follow 2 miles to a T. Bear left to the Chush Falls Trail.

-Reached via a 1 mile accessible trail, the overlook offers views of the Whychus Creek Wild and Scenic River area, and the Three Sisters’ peaks
+The Whychus Creek Scenic Overlook sits perched atop cliffs overlooking Whychus Creek.
+Reached via a 1-mile accessible trail, the overlook offers expansive views of the Whychus Creek Wild and Scenic River area, as well as, the Three Sisters’ peaks.

 Three Creeks Lake Area